Artist Guide to Public Art: From Proposal to Contract

 But too often, talented artists enter the process underprepared.

-In this workshop, we pull back the curtain on the public art process and walk you through what really happens between:
+In this workshop, we walk you through what really happens:

-• scaling your work bigger, who pays for what and what you need afterwards
+• scaling your work into larger public projects, including who pays for what

 • submitting a winning proposal with compelling storytelling

-• signing a contract that advocates for you, the artist
+• signing a contract that advocates for you as the artist

-Led by artist, curator, and host of the Female Frequency podcast, Jodie Nelson, alongside art consultant to real estate developers and artist Sara Everett, we bring over 40 years of combined experience navigating:
+Led by curator, art consultant, and host of Female Frequency Podcast Jodie Nelson, alongside artist and art consultant Sara Everett, we bring over 40 years of combined experience navigating:

 • artist contracts